 L Brands (formerly Limited Brands) is as much of a shopping-mall mainstay as food courts and teenagers.
-The company operates nearly 3,000 specialty stores throughout North America primarily under the Victoria's Secret, Bath & Body Works (BBW), and La Senza (in Canada) banners, as well as corresponding websites and catalogs.
-Originally focused on apparel, L Brands sold its ailing Limited Stores and Express chains -- leaving the company free to focus on two core businesses: Victoria's Secret and BBW.
+The company operates nearly 3,000 specialty stores in North America and the UK primarily under the Victoria's Secret, Bath & Body Works (BBW), and La Senza (in Canada) banners, as well as corresponding websites and catalogs.
+Originally focused on apparel, L Brands sold its ailing Limited and Express chains -- leaving the company free to focus on two core businesses: Victoria's Secret and BBW.
 L Brands also owns apparel importer MAST Industries, accessories boutique operator Henri Bendel, apothecary C.O.
 Bigelow, and The White Barn Candle Co.
 Founded in 1963, the company changed its name to L Brands in 2013.

 Change in Company Name

 The company belatedly changed its name from Limited Brands to L Brands to distance itself from the Limited Stores, which it jettisoned in 2007.

 In conjunction with the name change, the company also realigned its reportable segments into Victoria's Secret, Bath & Body Works (BBW), and Victoria's Secret and Bath and Body Works International.
 About 60% of sales come from domestic Victoria's Secret stores driven by its eponymous and PINK brands.
 Nearly a third of sales come from the BBW segment, which also includes White Barn Candle and C.O.
 Bigelow brands.

 MAST Industries (dba Mast Global Fashions) is the company's production, sourcing and logistics arm - it accounts for the rest of sales.
 Mast is one of the world's largest contract manufacturers, importers, and distributors of apparel.
 Mast has manufacturing operations and joint ventures in more than a dozen countries including China, Israel, Mexico, and Sri Lanka.